SpiderTux/flatten.arrays/README.md

 # flatten.arrays
-Java tool for flatting complex integer arrays.
+Java tool for flattening complex integer arrays.

-Flatten arrays is a simple tool for flatting complex integer arrays.
+Flatten arrays is a simple tool for flattening complex integer arrays.

 Complex arrays are arrays that can store integers or well another integer arrays in an arbitrary way.